johnathan-convertino-afrl/axis_data_to_axis_string/README.md

 ### fusesoc

 * fusesoc_info.core created.
 * Simulation uses icarus to run data through the core.
+No verification of data.